matteac/sft_rend/README.md

 This lets you draw pixels to a window without messing with OpenGL directly.

 # Getting Started
 Here's how to get a window up and running.
-This example draws four red squares in the corners.
+This example draws a movable circle and a static rectangle.
 ```odin
 package main